jedi4ever/veewee/doc/installation.md

 As this is a remembered option, you don't have to specify it every time.
 If you want to switch to the default behavior run `bundle install --without kvm` to enable restrictions.

+### Running from source git repo and using ruby 1.8.7

+By default the :windows gem group is *enabled* .
+This loads the em-winrm gem which is incompatible with ruby-1.8.7 as it depends on the gss-api gem.
+To run from source you can do a `bundle install --without windows`

+This will change the file `.bundle/config`, which is ignored by Git per default and must not be included in any commits.
+If you want to switch to the default behavior run `bundle install --without restrictions` to include it